glennbechdevops/unleash-feature-management/README.md

 ## Build and run the Lambda function locally

 Important!
 Before going forward, make sure you understand the logic of the Lambda function.
-It uses the toggle to decide wether to
+It uses the toggle to decide whether to:

 * Return a mock response for the sentiment analysis
 * Call the AWS comprehend service to do a proper sentiment analysis

+Open the terminal in your Codespace and run:

 ```shell
 cd unleash-feature-management/